How Are Fold Mountains Made

 Introduction: A Collision of Giants

 Fold mountains are formed through a process called orogeny, derived from the Greek words "oros" (mountain) and "genesis" (origin).
 At the heart of orogeny lies the collision of two or more tectonic plates.
 These plates, massive slabs of Earth's lithosphere (crust and upper mantle), are constantly in motion, driven by convection currents within the Earth's mantle.
-When two continental plates, or a continental and an oceanic plate, collide, the immense pressure forces the Earth's crust to buckle and fold, creating the characteristic wrinkled appearance of fold mountains.
+This leads to when two continental plates, or a continental and an oceanic plate, collide, the immense pressure forces the Earth's crust to buckle and fold, creating the characteristic wrinkled appearance of fold mountains.
 Understanding this process requires exploring the different types of plate boundaries and their roles in mountain building.

 Types of Plate Boundaries and Their Role in Fold Mountain Formation